adriana-didden/Burger/README.md

-# Node-Express-Handlebars
 # Node Express Handlebars

+## Overview
-### Overview
+  ### Easier

-In this assignment, you'll create a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
-Be sure to follow the MVC design pattern; use Node and MySQL to query and route data in your app, and Handlebars to generate your HTML.
+    In this assignment, you'll create a burger logger with MySQL, Node, Express, and  Handlebars.
+Use MySQL to query, the server to route data in your app, and Handlebars to generate your HTML.

+  ### Harder
+    In this assignment, you'll create a burger logger with Sequelize, Node, Express, and  Handlebars.
+Use Sequelize to query, the server to route data in your app, and Handlebars to generate your HTML.

 ### Read This